APPLITICS/lifematrix-deck-automation/README.md

 This structure allows functions to filter and map values clearly.

-### ❓ Feasibility Check for Sari
+**❓Feasibility Check for Sari:**

-* Can this preprocessing step be formalized and included as part of the pipeline?
+> Can this preprocessing step be formalized and included as part of the pipeline?
-* Would Sari be able to update values in this format if adjustments are needed pre-generation?

 ---